 Or, should the product attend daily scrum?

 Attending isn’t the same as participating.
 Attending means the PO will be there in the meeting but won’t participate.
-He/she will sit there and if there is any query related to him, he can address it.
+They will sit there and if there is any query related to him, he can address it.

 Participation means being part of the discussion.
 It isn’t allowed and doesn’t make sense (as discussed in the previous section).
 But what about attending?